t54-labs/AgenticRiskStandard/docs/ars-protocol/overview.md

 The **fee track** handles the primary transaction.
 A fee is locked in escrow at the start of work, an independent evaluator assesses delivery quality, and the fee is released to the counterparty on pass or refunded to the payer on fail.
 Every job uses the fee track.

 The **principal track** adds underwriting protection for higher-value or higher-risk transactions.
 An underwriter assesses risk and may require a premium (insurance cost paid by the requestor) and collateral (locked by the business agent as a delivery guarantee).
-If the business agent fails to deliver, the collateral can be slashed to a treasury.
+If the business agent fails to deliver, the collateral is slashed to the requestor as compensation.
 The principal track is optional and activates only for fund-moving jobs.

 ## Roles